deepakgowtham/Datascience_Basics/Datawarehouse/01_Intro.md

 # Data warehouse vs Data Lake vs Data Virtualization
   ## Data ware house.
-  - built on top of dbms like oracle, db2  or multi dimensional db type called cube.
+  - built on top of dbms like oracle, db2  or multi dimensional db called cube.

   ## Data Lake.
   - built on a big data environment like hdfs